hpcloud-mon/mon-arch/README.md

 * Notification Engine (mon-notification): Consumes alarm state transition messages from the MessageQ and sends notifications, such as emails for alarms.
 The Notification Engine is Python based.

 * Message Queue: A third-party component that primarily receives published metrics from the Monitoring API and alarm state transition messages from the Threshold Engine that are consumed by other components, such as the Persister and Notification Engine.
 The Message Queue is also used to publish and consume other events in the system.
 Currently, a Kafka based MessageQ is supported.
-We will look at other alternatives, such as RabbitMQ.
+Kafka is a highly performance, distributed, fault-tolerant, and scalable message queue with durability built-in.
+We will look at other alternatives, such as RabbitMQ and in-fact in our previous implementation RabbitMQ was supported, but due to performance, scale, durability and high-availability limitiations with RabbitMQ we have moved to Kafka.

-* Metrics and Alarms Database: A third-party component that primarily store metrics and the alarm state history.
+* Metrics and Alarms Database: A third-party component that primarily stores metrics and the alarm state history.
 Currently, Vertica is supported.
-We will look at other alternatives, such as MySQL.
+We will look at other open-source alternatives, such as MySQL or a NoSQL database.

 * Config Database: A third-party component that stores a lot of the configuration and other information in the system.
 Currently, MySQL is supported.

 * Monitoring Client (python-monclient): A Python command line client that communicates and controls the Monitoring API.
-The Monitoring Client is written based on the OpenStack Heat Python client.
+The Monitoring Client was written using the OpenStack Heat Python client as a framwork.

 * Monitoring UI: A Horizon dashboard for visualizing the overall health and status of an OpenStack cloud.

+* Ceilometer publisher: A multi-publisher plugin for Ceilometer, not shown, that converts and publishes samples to the Monitoring API.

 ## Post Metric Sequence